silvia-odwyer/photon/README.md

 ![Imgur](https://i.imgur.com/PShSZ6k.png)

-### Version 0.3.0 Updates
+### Version 0.3.0 Release
-Version 0.3.0 is currently nearing completion, and will be released in April.
+Version 0.3.0 has been released on Crates.io and NPM, including new features such as image resizing in Node and new filters.

 Features include:

 - Node.js image resizing
 - Improved performance
-- Faster encoding of images, thanks to updating dependencies to the `image` crate
+- Faster encoding of images

 ### Supported Image Formats
 The following image formats are supported: